-Important Information about Fees Fees must be paid in full upon r and and waitlists will be blocked.
+Important Information about Fees and Payment: Fees must be paid in full upon registration.
+Students who do not pay their fees will have their course registration cancelled and will remain liable for nonrefundable fees.
+Access to Omnivox services and waitlists will be blocked.
 If a student registration is cancelled for nonpayment of fees, the student must reapply in order to return in a subsequent semester.